-(d) When sections are being run, do not address orders to C&E No.....
-Rule 211 requires that the crew must see that their train is correctly designated on the clearance and that also requires that orders be properly addressed.
-See Items 61(a) and (c).

-- (e) In the movement of an extra authorized to make a round trip, orders addressed for the going trip direction may be effective and used, if necessary, on the return trip, regardless of the change in direction. - (f) For an extra authorized to make a continuous movement (in the same order) in one direction over a subdivision and in the opposite direction to end of run on an adjoining subdivision, any other orders delivered to it, before reaching the junction point, which governs its movement after changing directions, require being addressed to them according to their direction, in care of themselves (if it is to be the same crew) at the junction as-C&E Extra 99 west at K care of C&E Extra 99 East at A. (This is not delivering an order by another train, as prescribed in Rule 217.) - (g) Orders addressed to-C&E (West)-ward Extra Trains designating work train operation shall not be used to authorize a crew to work extra.
-For such purpose the order also must be addressed to the Conductor of the unit or the C&E of the designated engine if they would receive the order under the general address. - (h) When a yardmaster is on duty the orders for yard engines shall be addressed to yardmaster.
+- 39. show the engine number and the order number.
+It may be necessary to incorporate a provision such as "observing order No....."
+Such addresses and clearances must be carefully checked to know they are applicable, as desired, under the rules. - In the address, the number of the subdivision may be shown in figures. - (c) When sections are being run, do not address orders to C&E No.....
+Rule 221(C) requires that the crew must see that their train is correctly designated on the clearance and that also requires that orders be properly addressed.
+See Items 65(a) and (c). - (d) In the movement of an extra authorized to make a round trip, orders addressed for the going trip direction may be effective and used, if necessary, on the return trip, regardless of the change in direction. - (e) For an extra authorized to make a continuous movement (in the same order) in one direction over a subdivision and in the opposite direction to end of run on an adjoining subdivision, any other orders delivered to it, before reaching the junction point, which governs its movement after changing directions, require being addressed to them according to their direction, in care of themselves (if it is to be the same crew) at the junction as-C&E Exa 99 west at K care of C&E Exa 99 east at A. (This is not delivering an order by another train, as prescribed in Rule 217(B).) - (f) Orders addressed to-C&E (West)ward Extra Trains designating work train operation shall not be used to authorize a crew to work extra.
+For such purpose the order also must be addressed to the Condr. of the unit or the C&E of the designated engine if they would receive the order under the general address. - (g) When a yardmaster is on duty the orders for yard engines shall be addressed to yardmaster.
 Operators should be instructed to make sufficient copies so that two may be furnished each yard engine.
-If no yardmaster on duty, address to C&E yard engines, or to C&E Engines....., if engine numbers are known, and also for other than yard engines as desirable.
+If no yardmaster on duty address to C&E yard engines, or to C&E Engs....., if engine numbers are known, and also for other than yard engines as desirable. - (h) An order addressed to a train dated and made Complete before midnight may be accepted and acted upon without specifying the date of departure in the address. - (i) Do not address orders to All Concerned. - Do not use C&E in the address if only one of them in charge, use Condr or Engr. - Do not address as Condr-Pilot, for a machine which is in charge of a conductor.
+Use "Pilot" when furnished, in accordance with the definition.